-All members of staff, including teaching and support staff, will be responsible for:
+All members of staff, including teaching and support staff, and volunteers will be responsible for:

-- Using Trauma Informed Schools approaches to support behaviour. - Being the emotionally available adult for children with behaviour or SEMH needs. - Adhering to this policy and applying it consistently and fairly. - Supporting pupils in adhering to this policy. - Promoting a supportive and high-quality learning environment. - Teaching and modelling high levels of behaviour. - Being aware of the signs of behavioural difficulties. - Setting high expectations for every pupil. - Being aware of the needs, outcomes sought, and support provided to any pupils with specific behavioural needs. - Keeping the Headteacher and SENDCO up-to-date with any changes in behaviour. - As authorised by the Headteacher, sanctioning pupils who display poor levels of behaviour.
+- Adhering to this policy and applying it consistently and fairly. - Supporting pupils in adhering to this policy. - Promoting a supportive and high-quality learning environment. - Modelling high levels of behaviour. - Being aware of the signs of behavioural difficulties. - · Setting high expectations for every pupil. - Being aware of the needs, outcomes sought, and support provided to any pupils with specific behavioural needs. - Keeping the relevant figures of authority up-to-date with any changes in behaviour.
+The relevant figures of authority include: - SENCO. - Headteacher. - Subject leader. - As authorised by the headteacher, sanctioning pupils who display poor levels of behaviour.